 Recently I took a one-day workshop with screenwriting coach Corey Mandell, and he asked us this question:

 Why is this your dream?
 What is motivating you to pursue writing?

-In the meantime, here are some tips if you are having a low moment where either you don't feel like writing or don't see the point in it.
+So below are are a few tips if you are having a low moment where either you don't feel like writing or don't see the point in it.